 We will start to analyze KC868-Hx or KC868-HxB communication protocol.
 The KC868-H2B,KC868-H4B,KC868-H8B,KC868-H16B,KC868-H32B just different channel relays.
 The protocol is almost same.

 First, we list all the protocol command.
-When the controller is set in “TCP server” mode by Vircom tool, PC is a client device.
+If you use KC868-Hx series relay controller, when the controller is set in “TCP server” mode by Vircom tool, PC is a client device.
 The default IP address and Port of the controller are “192.168.1.200” and “4196”.

 Download “VirCom” network config tool:

 KC868-Hx Smart Controller protocol document: